With business

 Komatsu's procurement policy is based on the philosophy of aiming to build a Win-Win relationship with our business partners, who are on an equal footing with us, and encouraging each other.
 The policy aims to evaluate and select suppliers in a fair and equitable manner from a SLQDC (Occupational health & Safety, Compliance with the Law, Quality, Production capacity & delivery and Cost competitiveness) and ESG perspective.

-Komatsu has established CSR Procurement Guidelines and Green Procurement Guidelines to serve as evaluation criteria for selecting suppliers and evaluating ongoing transactions.
-These guidelines have been posted on our website.
-In addition to making these guidelines known to our suppliers, we provide the necessary support and guidance to ensure their business activities align with our requirements.
+As evaluation criteria for selecting suppliers and evaluating ongoing transactions, Komatsu has established CSR Procurement Guidelines and Green Procurement Guidelines, which are published on our website.
+In addition to making these guidelines known to our suppliers, we strive to ensure that their business activities align with these guidelines by providing necessary support and guidance.
 Our support and guidance include the following examples:

 • Providing employee education curriculum and training on relevant laws and international rules.